 - Create groups of users.
 You create security groups to organize users by function, such as project managers, payables clerks, or payroll clerks.
 You can assign each user to up to five security groups. - Assign access rights to groups of users.
 You control user access to windows through security groups, assigning access rights to each security group. - Restrict access to specific data.
 Control items within windows, such as text boxes, lists, check boxes, and grid columns.
 By limiting the information a security group can enter or view in a window, you also restrict access to that same information in queries and reports.
 For example, you might not want to allow the payroll clerks security group access to salaries and wage rates in the employee files.
-The payroll clerks will not be able to view salaries and wage rates in the employee files, or while entering timecards, or by running any payroll reports. - Permit exclusive access.
+The payroll clerks will not be able to view salaries and wage rates in the employee files, or while entering timecards, or by running any payroll reports. - Restrict access to certain commands and buttons.
+You can provide access to certain windows, while preventing the access of some users to commands or buttons that display sensitive information in related windows. - Permit exclusive access.
 You can control for each non-administrative user, whether they can open the company exclusively or not.
 Users who do not have this permission do not see the option to open the company exclusively when they select it in the Company List window.